Probably Approximately Correct Greedy Maximization with Efficient Bounds on Information Gain for Sensor Selection: Introduction

 \section{Introduction}

 \emph{Submodularity} is a property of set functions that formalizes the notion of \emph{diminishing returns} i.e., adding an element to a set increases the value of the set function by a smaller or equal amount than adding that same element to a subset.
-Many real-world problems involve maximizing submodular functions, e.g., summarizing text \cite{textsumm1,textsumm2}, selecting subsets of training data for classification \cite{activeLearn1}, or selecting sensors to minimize uncertainty about a hidden variable \cite{satsangi}.
+Many real-world problems involve maximizing submodular functions, e.g., summarizing text \cite{textsumm1,textsumm2}, selecting subsets of training data for classification \cite{activeLearn1}, or selecting sensors to minimize uncertainty about a hidden variable \cite{satsangi}\footnote{This is an improved version of this paper.
+Lemma 1 was found to be incorrect in the earlier version (now corrected).
+We thank Csaba Szepesv\'{a}ri for pointing that.}.

 Formally, given a ground set $\mathcal{X} = \{1 ,2 \dots n \}$, a set function $F : 2^{\mathcal{X}} \to \mathbb{R}$, is submodular if for every $\mathcal{A}_{M} \subseteq \mathcal{A}_{N} \subseteq \mathcal{X}$ and $i \in \mathcal{X} \setminus \mathcal{A}_N$,